These basic paleo meatballs are the perfect replacement for your traditional meatball recipe.

 - 1 onion, diced

-- Place all the ingredients in a bowl and mix together.
+- Place all the ingredients in a bowl and mix.
 The more you work the mixture, the better they will keep their shape and not fall apart.

-- In a frying pan, place about 1 Tbsp. of a paleo friendly fat such as coconut oil.
+- In a frying pan, place about one tablespoon of paleo-friendly fat such as coconut oil.

 - Once the oil is hot, add the meatballs.

-- Cook until well browned making sure you keep turning them.
+- Cook until well browned.
+Make sure you keep turning them, so they cook evenly.

-- The oven method is typically a lot easier as you can just place in the oven and wait until it is cooked.
-Preheat the oven to 180°C or 350°F and place the meatballs onto an oven tray and bake for 10-15 minutes or until golden brown.
+- Using the oven is typically a lot easier than using the stove as you can place the meatballs in the oven and wait until they are cooked.
+Preheat the oven to 180°C (350°F) and place the balls onto an oven tray lined with baking paper.
+Lastly, bake for 10-15 minutes or until cooked.

-- If you need to bulk these out, you can try adding some almond flour to the mix.
-Keep in mind you may need to add some more egg if you end up adding too much almond flour otherwise you will find that the mixture will go dry and crumbly.
+- To make more meatballs out of a single batch, try adding some almond flour to the meatball mix.
+You may need to add another egg to counteract the almond flour.
+Adding too much almond flour will likely make the mixture go dry and crumbly.

-If you want to leave feedback, a variation or anything else on this paleo meatballs recipe then be sure to drop us a comment below.
-If you want to stay up to date on all our latest paleo recipes, guides and much more then be sure to sign up for our mailing list below.
+If you want to leave feedback, a variation, or anything else on this paleo meatballs recipe, be sure to leave us a comment below.